Oral Sensory Toys for Sensory Sensitivities and Picky Eating This article provides recommendations for oral…

 Coordination of Muscle Groups

 The simple act of moving your hand across the page with your pencil requires coordination of your child’s shoulder, elbow, wrist, fingers and hands.
-If your child’s fine motor skills and arm muscles are weak, writing can become difficult and even labor intensive so the child refuses to write or becomes exhausted writing just a few sentences.
+If your child’s hands, fingers, wrists and arm muscles are weak, writing can become difficult and even labor intensive so the child refuses to write or becomes exhausted writing just a few sentences.

 Simple tasks like when your child raises their hand from their desk to ask a question or how much pressure they use to write words on the page can become difficult when these motor skills aren’t developed.
 The movements require different patterns of muscle activation and won’t progress if these areas are weakened.

-If your child hasn’t developed their postural muscles in the body’s limbs, head and torso, the body becomes tired and often collapses.
+If your child hasn’t developed their postural muscles in the body’s limbs, head and torso, the body could become tired and may collapse.
 This may be why you see a child or student constantly laying on their desk and they appear to have no energy for participating in class.
 Why does this happen?
 A better question to ask is what are we “feeding” our kids today that causes this undesirable result?

 One answer could be video games and electronics.
 We all know video games and electronics are becoming more prominent and our kids are using them more often.
 Some children play these games for hours at a time, which prevents them from building these muscles like they do when they are outside playing.
 If this is the only input our children are getting on a daily basis, no wonder they don’t have any quality output in the classroom.